OpenTermsArchive/contrib-versions/AmazonKindlePC/Legal Information.md

 a.
 Terms Applicable to Webkit \[MODIFICATION NOTICE\]

-Portions of WebKit are licensed under a form of the BSD License, while other portions of Webkit are licensed under the Lesser General Public License, Version 2.1 (?LGPL?).
+Portions of WebKit are licensed under a form of the BSD License, while other portions of Webkit are licensed under the Lesser General Public License, Version 2.1 (“LGPL”).
 Please refer to the individual files to determine the license terms that apply to each file.
 The BSD License is directly below, while a copy of the LGPL can be found at the end of this section.
 You may redistribute and/or modify the LGPL portions of Webkit under the terms of the LGPL.
 Portions of the LGPL Software have been modified 2010-2011.
 Webkit is distributed WITHOUT ANY WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT.
 You may, for a period of up to three years, obtain, for a charge equal to the cost of physically performing source distribution, a complete machine-readable copy of the corresponding source code for the LGPL portions of Webkit.
 See above for information on how to contact us to obtain the copy, and see the terms of the LGPL below for more details.
 You should have received a copy of the LGPL along with this program. if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA.

 Webkit BSD License